Angela and Luciana Giussani

-Angela Giussani's biography
+Biography

-Angela Giussani, the daughter of a Milanese entrepreneur, was born in Milan on 10 June 1922.
-She was pushed into the school career by her family and, above all, by her father, who wanted her to be a teacher.
+Angela Giussani was born in Milan on June 10, 1922, to a family of entrepreneurs.
+Her family, especially her father, encouraged her to pursue a teaching career.

-When the WWII broke out, she left Milan and moved to Cervia, located in the northern Italian region of Emilia–Romagna.
-There she met Gino Sansoni, who would later become her husband.
-When the war ended, she went back to Milan, where she met Sansoni again, now the owner of an advertising agency but soon publisher of the publishing house Astoria Edizioni.
+When World War II began, Angela left Milan and moved to Cervia in northern Italy.
+There, she met Gino Sansoni, who would later become her husband.
+After the war, she returned to Milan and reconnected with Sansoni, who had become the owner of an advertising agency and soon started the publishing house Astoria Edizioni.

-The two got married in 1946 and Angela, initially a model for the advertising campaigns published by Astoria, was then hired by the publishing house where she started working on a series of children's books.
+The two got married in 1946, and Angela, initially a model for the advertising campaigns published by Astoria, was then hired by the publishing house, where she started working on a series of children’s books.
 This is when she entered the writing/publishing business.
-Her strength and resourcefulness pushed her further: she wanted to become independent from her husband and realize her own projects, so, after quitting Astoria, she first took her pilot's license and then founded her own publishing house.
+Her strength and resourcefulness pushed her further: she wanted to become independent of her husband and pursue her own projects, so after leaving Astoria, she first earned her pilot’s license and then founded her own publishing house.

-Driven by the lack of entertainment literature for "grown-ups", Angela founded Astorina and devoted herself to drawing, developing her first comic book, Big Ben Bolt, which, however, failed after only two years.
+Driven by the lack of entertainment literature for “grown-ups”, Angela founded Astorina.
+She devoted herself to drawing, developing her first comic book, ‘‘Big Ben Bolt’’, which, however, failed after only two years.

-The marriage also came to an end and, after the divorce, Angela returned to her mother's house, where she started working with her sister Luciana (6 years younger than her), with whom she would create Diabolik, the comic book that would make them famous.
+The marriage also came to an end and, after the divorce, Angela returned to her mother’s house, where she started working with her sister Luciana (6 years younger than her), with whom she would create Diabolik, the comic book that would make them famous.

 Angela worked all her life on Diabolik and directed Astorina until her death, which happened on February 10, 1987, in Milan.

-After Angela's passing, Luciana took over the reins of the publishing house, signing the pages of Diabolik until the day of her death, March 31, 2001.
+After Angela’s passing, Luciana took over the reins of the publishing house, signing the pages of Diabolik until the day of her death, March 31, 2001.